We've independently reviewed this article to make sure it's as accurate as we can make it.

 There are many possible causes for electrical issues with your furnace, so it can be difficult to source what’s causing the problem.
 But here are a few things you can check:

 Loose wiring: Over time, thanks to the constant vibration of your furnace, some internal wiring may be become loose.
-If that happens and it begins to short, your furnace may shut itself down.
+If that happens, it could cause a short or other electric issues.

 Blown Fuse or Tripped Breaker: If your furnace isn’t running at all check to see if you have a tripped breaker or a blown fuse.